Skip to content

 • Power Tools for Women 1

 Explore the world of power tools and woodworking in this introductory, hands-on class.
 Learn to safely use drills, routers, and saws.
 Tips on staining/varnishing at home will be covered.
-Week 1: Learn the proper ways to use tools and important safety considerations as you make a picture frame.
+Week 1: Learn the proper way to use tools and important safety considerations as you make a picture frame.
 Everyone will use all the tools.
 Week 2: Complete a small bench.
 Students will be allowed to leave projects to finish the second night of class.
 There is plenty of available parking.
 Long hair must be tied back and no loose clothing for safety.
 Bring safety goggles, a tape measure, and a pencil.
-Supply cost of $30 payable to instructor at class.
+Bring $30 to class payable to instructor for supplies.

 • Stained Glass 101: Copper Foil Method